7 Tips for Women’s Health

 When we’re busy or stressed, we often don’t breathe well.
 So consider taking the opportunity to step outside and breath, or try using a mindfulness app.
 Meditation and deep breathing can help reduce stress in the mind and body.

-Practicing regularly can also help encourage good decision making when it comes to managing Type 2.
+Practicing regularly can also help encourage good decision making when it comes to blood sugar levels.
 Reflecting daily on diet and exercise choices can really help anyone stay on track!

 3. Weight lifting